 Ed Randall

-I've been in IT for just over 20 years and I've been fortunate enough to work across lots of different industries including finance, retail, defence, education and data platforms.
+I've been working in IT for almost 25 years and I've been fortunate enough to work across lots of different industries including finance, retail, defence, education and data platforms.
 I started my career as a Linux Sysadmin at the University of Portsmouth and my technical background includes operating systems, hyper-scale cloud, virtualization, infrastructure, storage, data and networking.

 Click here for my professional bio or here to see my recent blog posts.